zhouxiaoping/uglify-loader/README.md

-# uglify-loader
+# es-uglify-loader
-Uglify loader for webpack
+Uglify es loader for webpack(fork from uglify-loader) Use Uglify-es insteadof Uglify-js

 To install
 ---